Elizabeth Pulley: Voyage to New South Wales

-The European Settlement
+The European settlement

 The arrival of the First Fleet at Sydney Cove founded European settlement in Australia.
 On 26 January 1788 Arthur Phillip proclaimed the British colony and all convicts set about constructing tents and huts around the cove.
 On 6 February Elizabeth Pulley and all the other female convicts disembarked in Sydney Cove on a stormy afternoon, and for the first time she met the Norfolk convict Anthony Rope.
-On 19 May, Anthony and Elizabeth were the 1st couple to be married by the Reverend Richard Johnson.
+On 19 May, Anthony and Elizabeth were the 54th couple to be married by the Reverend Richard Johnson.
 They celebrated a wedding supper with a few friends, where Elizabeth served a sea pye – a salt-meat pie topped with dough.
 This pie almost led to the couple's hanging because it contained illegal fresh meat.
 Phillip had declared that fresh meat, unless part of the rations, was prohibited for convicts at the threat of hanging.
 Elizabeth, Anthony and two male friends were charged with killing a goat belonging to a Marine officer.
 There was insufficient evidence to find them guilty and they were released.
-The Ropes’ first child Robert was baptized on 2 November 1788.
-As Anthony and Elizabeth had only met on the 6 February it is claimed by the family that Robert Rope was ‘the first European child conceived and born in the colony’.
+The Ropes' first child Robert was baptized on 2 November 1788.
+As Anthony and Elizabeth had only met on 6 February it is claimed by the family that Robert Rope was 'the first European child conceived and born in the colony'.

 Elizabeth was assigned to collect shells to make lime for brick mortar.
 But food supplies were short and the colony needed to quickly grow its own grain.
 Governor Phillip found better land along the Parramatta River at a place he called Rose Hill, now Parramatta.
 In 1790, Elizabeth and Anthony were moved to Rose Hill where Anthony worked as a bricklayer and they lived in a small hut with an adjacent vegetable garden.
 Soon after, in 1791, they were granted 70 acres of land at The Ponds (now Dundas Valley) – it was the 55th land grant in the colony.
 For the colony not to starve in the early years, Phillip needed well-behaved convicts and ex-convicts to become farmers and to grow cereal crops.
 Survival of the colony depended on their efforts.